Border security and customs

 Technology and Border Security

-The development of new technologies to support border security is outlined/described in the framework of Examining the Creation of a European Border Surveillance System (EUROSUR).
+The development of new technologies to support border security (both in terms of aviation and land borders) is outlined/described in the framework of Examining the Creation of a European Border Surveillance System (EUROSUR).
 New capabilities are needed to enhance systems, equipment, tools, processes, and methods for rapid identification.
 At the same time human rights and privacy have to be respected.

 Increasing control and surveillance issues have contributed to the further development of EUROSUR.
 EUROSUR is the information-exchange framework designed to improve the management of Europe’s external borders.
 It aims to support the Member States by increasing their situational awareness and reaction capability in combating cross-border crime, tackling irregular migration and preventing loss of migrant lives at sea.
 This also affects the Smart Borders legislative initiative, and the European Commission published the initial relevant communications on 13 February 2008 for both EUROSUR and Smart Borders.

 At sea, the main challenge is detecting and identifying small non-cooperative vessels and their behaviour.
 The need to improve information exchange amongst all the key agencies involved in maritime surveillance is a key priority.
 Dialogues have taken place with other Commission DGs (DG HOME, DG MARE, DG JRC, DG MOVE) as well as with EU agencies (Frontex, EMSA and EDA).
 This has helped Frontex to create a concept of operations, or CONOPS, related to small boat detection.

 Frontex: Frontex annual risk analysis (2017), available online: last accessed at: 10/12/2017

 European Commission COM (2015) 675 final.
 Eighth biannual report on the functioning of the Schengen area 1 May - 10 December 2015, available online.
 Last accessed at: 10/12/2017